eeegor/react-typescript-multi-step-form/README.md

-# Multi-step-form with React & Typescript
+# Multi-step form with React & Typescript

-This is an example of a multistep-form implemented with React and Typescript
+This is an example of a multi-step form implemented with React and Typescript

-## Getting started
+## :rocket: Getting started

 After you have cloned the repository to your computer please run the following commands inside the project folder: